joneschrisan/yamtp/README.md

 | UPDATE | Used to update data on the server (Update a record in a database) |
 | DELETE | Used to delete data from the server (Delete a record from a database) |

-HTTP auth should never be used.
-Instead authentication should be done on the server side with details passed to the server on each request when required within a message
+*HTTP auth should never be used.
+Instead* authentication should be done on the server side with details passed to the server on each request when required within a message

-For multiple requests with different headers and/or authentication send an array of requests.
+For multiple requests with different headers send an array of requests.

 Empty value should not indecate false, and the same in repect that a value of any kind should not indecate a true value.